No time to waste, yet everything to gain...

 THE GOAL

 Financially, the goal was clear.
-After finance and sales team analyzed competing organizations and the depletion of COVID era funding, the org needed to reduce costs by 45%.
+After finance and sales team analyzed competing organizations and the depletion of COVID era funding, the org needed to reduce costs.

 the research